Florida-Tech-NASA-LEC/SoftwareDevGuide/Chapter2/LISTS.md

 > a = [1, 3.14, "hello", 'B']

+We can also change the elements of a list by index.
+This is called mutability.
+When a variable type is said to be mutable, it means the value inside of that variable can be changed.

+> a[0] = "listsAreMutable"

 ##### Slicing

 Python has the ability to slice lists to quickly limit the list to a subset of values.
 Say for instance you had a list of data that represented a student's coursework and you wanted to truncate the list and only want to see the courses the student is taking.